-Free Application for Student Aid (FAFSA): Students wishing to apply for financial aid are required to complete a FAFSA.
-The FAFSA becomes available January I at www.fafsa.gov and must be filed each year of a student's enrollment.
+Free Application for Federal Student Aid (FAFSA): Students wishing to apply for financial aid are required to complete a FAFSA.
+The FAFSA becomes available January 1 at www.fafsa.gov and must be filed each year of a student's enrollment.
 Students should include Shenandoah University's Federal School Code of 003737 to ensure the university receives their FAFSA information.

 Virginia Tuition Assistance Grant Application: Domiciled Virginia residents must return to the Office of Financial Aid a completed Virginia Tuition Assistance Grant Application by July 31.
-The application needs to be filed only once as long as the student maintains their domicile and full-time enrollment in an undergraduate program.
+Once awarded, it is not necessary to reapply for subsequent years as long as the student maintains their domicile and full-time enrollment in an undergraduate program.